sabihoshi/MiA/CONTRIBUTING.md

 #### Database Setup
 1. Install the dotnet-ef tools by running `dotnet tool install --global dotnet-ef`
-2. Run `dotnet ef database update --project ./HuTao.Data/HuTao.Data.csproj` to create the HuTaoContext database.
+2. Run `dotnet ef database update --project ./Aida.Data/Aida.Data.csproj` to create the AidaContext database.
 3. Create an empty database with the same name that the `HangfireContext` uses.
   > You can use the command `CREATE DATABASE HangfireContextName` in the `psql.exe` program found in the installation of postgres.
 [Guide](https://www.microfocus.com/documentation/idol/IDOL_12_0/MediaServer/Guides/html/English/Content/Getting_Started/Configure/_TRN_Set_up_PostgreSQL.htm)